-Cholesterol is needed to make neurotransmitters, chemicals that brain cells use to communicate with each other.
+It is needed to synthesize neurotransmitters, chemicals that brain cells use to communicate with each other.

 So it is not such a surprise that cholesterol-lowering drugs negatively affect the brain.

-You’ll probably be shocked to learn that high total cholesterol has actually been found to reduce the risk of dementia in the elderly.
-(17)
+And some research has found that high total cholesterol reduces the risk of dementia in the elderly.

 You read that right.